VFPX/CodePlex/VFPSourceControlSandbox/Readme_DontDeleteme.txt

+Sample Project testing different Source Control with TFS client.
+Objective: Document Source Control product that work with the codeplex servers.
+Create a document <SourceControlSystem>_Instructions.html and add it to the project.
-Sample Project testing Java Eclipse with TFS client Good day, and remember not to delete me.
+Good day, and remember not to delete me.